 Layering for Cyclists

-Highly breathable but usually not completely waterproof.
-Softshells with a membrane will stand up to everything apart from a downpour (but cost a bit more).
-Great for intense riding in unpredictable conditions (or as we like to call it, UK weather).
+Soft shell jackets usually breathe better, but tend to be water resistant rather than waterproof.
+Soft shells with a membrane will stand up to everything but a downpour.
+They are ideal for intense riding in unpredictable conditions (or as we like to call it, UK weather).